Bwillia13x/iva_2/README.md

 ## 🙏 Acknowledgments

 - **Inspired by**: The need for systematic, data-driven venture capital diligence
-- **Built with**: OpenAI GPT-5, FastAPI, Playwright, and the Python open-source ecosystem
+- **Built with**: Google Gemini 3 Flash, FastAPI, Playwright, and the Python open-source ecosystem
 - **Data sources**: NMLS, SEC, CFPB, FINTRAC, and public regulatory databases

 ---